 1. New attic insulation

-2. Upgrade to an energy-efficient furnace
+2. Upgrade to an energy-efficient HVAC system

 4. Install a new roof